iterative/dvc.org/content/docs/studio/get-started.md

 2. You can also make the project public by [sharing it on the web].

+## Submit experiments and track real-time metrics

+1. You can also use your project to [submit new experiments] from Iterative Studio.

+2. For the experiments that you submit from Iterative Studio, you can [track real-time metrics][live-metrics] by using [DVCLive].

 ## Use model registry

 1. Click on the `Models` tab to open the central [Models dashboard].
 If any of